stalniy/casl/docs-src/src/content/pages/guide/en.md

 });
 ```

-> CASL has sophistacated support for TypeScript but in this guide we will use JavaScript to grasp basic concepts.
-See [CASL TypeScript][page-casl-ts] for details
+> `defineAbility` function is useful for simple declarations thus good for guides and tests but for most applications direct usage of `AbilityBuilder` instance should fit better.
+See [Different ways to define rules][page-ways-to-define-rules]

-[page-casl-ts]: #
+[page-ways-to-define-rules]: #

 In the example above, we have just defined `Ability` instance which allows to do anything in the app but not delete users.
 As you probably guessed, `can` and `cannot` accept the same arguments but has different meanings, `can` allows to do an action on the specified subject and `cannot` forbids.
 Both may accept up to 4 arguments (in exactly the same order as listed in [concepts section](#basics)).
 In this case, `manage` and `delete` are user actions, `all` and `User` are subjects